@import url(http://www.pakeys.org/CuteSoft_Client/CuteEditor/Load.ashx?type=style&file=SyntaxHighlighter.css);@import url(/css/editor.css);

 STAR Level 1

-- A full DPW Child Care Certificate of Compliance or Registration for a year
+- A full DHS Child Care Certificate of Compliance or Registration for a year

 - A plan to increase early care and education professional development and training for the staff